mrnikhilsingh/coffee-shop-management-system/readme.md

    - Open `http://localhost/phpmyadmin` in a web browser to access phpMyAdmin.
    - Create a new MySQL database by clicking "new" option on left sidebar.
 Name it `ns_coffee`.
    - Import the database schema from the provided SQL file (`db/database.sql`).
-   - Update the database configuration in [`db/connection.php`](db/connection.php) with your database credentials (For example: LOCALHOST, USERNAME, PASSWORD, DATABASE).
-Follow this step only if you have changed the default database name or credentials.

 6. Start the Development Server:
    - Open XAMPP and start the Apache and MySQL services (If not already).
-   - Launch a web browser and visit `http://localhost/ns-coffee`.
+   - Launch a web browser and visit `http://localhost/ns_coffee`.

 Congratulations!
 You have successfully set up Ns Coffee on your machine.